FedericoBruzzone/your-optimizing-compiler-is-not-optimizing-enough/presentation.typ

     #text(small-size)[
       In 1990, Liu _et al._ have done extensive research on *Incrementalization* @Liu99 @Liu98 @Liu95 @Liu95b.

-      Even in presence of multiple recursions, in #cite(<Liu99>, supplement: "Sect.
-7"), they proposed a *systematic* approach (_static analysis_ and _semantic-preserving transformations_) to derive an incremental program following the three steps outlined earlier (cf. slide "_From Recursion to Iteration_").
+      Even in presence of *multiple recursions*, in #cite(<Liu99>, supplement: "Sect.
+7"), they proposed a _systematic_ approach (_static analysis_ and _semantic-preserving transformations_) to derive an incremental program following the three steps outlined earlier (cf. slide "_From Recursion to Iteration_").

-      But the Step 2. builds upon the principles of @Liu98 and @Liu95 --- which, typically rely on user-provided knowledge or a theorem prover to derive the incremental program.
+      But to derive the incremental program (the Step 2.), it builds upon the principles of @Liu98 and @Liu95 --- which, typically rely on user-provided knowledge or a theorem prover.
     ]
   ]]
 ]